 A. Text is compatible with assistive technology.
-Pass -- ------

-Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 passed on Google chrome.
+Pass Additional Information: 2/2 chapters pass.
+Chapters 2 & 7 were checked.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapters 1, 7, 13, 19 and 27 passed with care your eyes on google.
+Pass Additional Information: 2/2 chapters pass.
+Chapters 2 & 7 were checked.